Hitachi Solutions India Private Limited

 • RURAL DEVELOPMENT PROJECTS: Contribution to the Rural development Projects and Slum area development projects.

 Note: For the purposes of this item, the term `slum area’ shall mean any area declared as such by the Central Government or any State Government or any other competent authority under any law for the time being in force.
+CSR may include other activities as laid down in Schedule VII of the Companies Act, 2013 and amended from time to time.

-CSR activities will not, however include the following:
+CSR activities will not include the following:

-• any activity undertaken by the company outside India except for training of Indian sports personnel representing any State or Union territory at national level or India at international level;
+• Any activity undertaken by the company outside India except for training of Indian sports personnel representing any State or Union territory at national level or India at international level;

 • Contribution directly or indirectly to political parties.